Landscaping & Lawn

 Stage 8 Retention Critical

-This is where landscaping loses the most money.
-You lose 30–50% of clients between seasons — not because they're unhappy, but because nobody reaches out.
+This is where landscaping leaves the most money on the table.
+30–50% of clients lost between seasons go unasked — not because they're unhappy, but because nobody reaches out.
 Zero seasonal upsell outreach for aeration, leaf removal, or snow services.

 Leak: $10,000–$20,000/yr